 Problem

 SQL Server query performance is something all database professionals are looking to improve.
-Many SQL Server DBAs and developers focus on ensuring that tables are correctly indexed to make sure that queries perform as fast as possible and while that is very important many often overlook the importance of statistics and how they can affect query optimization, cardinality and performance issues.
-In this tutorial we will try to answer the what, why, where, when of SQL Server Statistics.
+Many SQL Server DBAs and Developers focus on correctly indexed tables.
+This ensures queries perform as fast as possible.
+While that is very important many overlook the importance of statistics.
+Statistics affect query optimization, cardinality and performance issues.
+In this tutorial we will try to answer what, why, where, when of SQL Server Statistics.

 Solution